 (1) A person who wishes to obtain a permit to park a vehicle on the site is to apply to the chief executive officer or an authorised person.

-(2) An application under sub-bylaw (1) —
+(2) An application under sub-bylaw (1) must be in a form approved by the chief executive officer.

-(a) is to be in a form approved by the chief executive officer; and
+(3A) The fee payable for a parking permit is $4.10 for each day on which the permit holder is permitted to park a vehicle on the site (up to a maximum of $20.50 per week).

-(b) is to be accompanied by the fee set out in Schedule 1 that corresponds to the type of permit for which the application is made.
+(3B) The chief executive officer or authorised person may issue a parking permit even though the fee for the permit is not paid in full if satisfied that arrangements are in place for the fee to be paid in instalments.

-(3) The chief executive officer may waive the fee under sub-bylaw (2)(b) in a case where the chief executive officer believes that there are proper grounds for so doing.
+(3) The chief executive officer may waive the fee for a parking permit in a case where the chief executive officer believes that there are proper grounds for so doing.

 (4) The chief executive officer or the authorised person to whom the application under sub-bylaw (1) is made, may issue to the applicant, a permit that allows the applicant to park a vehicle on the site.